 It’s super thick and gets a crunchy coating on top that pairs so well with the tender, soft apples.
 It’s also got an amazing biscuit like thickness.
 You’ll be going back for bite after bite.

-A few notes on this healthy apple cobbler:
+Notes on making healthy apple cobbler:

 - I generally use Fuji apples for apple cobbler.
 Other crisp baking apples can be used as well, such as Granny Smith or Honeycrisp or Golden Delicious.